dart-lang/site-www/src/tools/pub/pubspec.md

 During the development process, you might need to temporarily override a dependency.
 You can do so using `dependency_overrides`.

-For more information, see [Pub Dependencies](/tools/pub/dependencies).
+For more information, see [Package dependencies](/tools/pub/dependencies).

 ### Executables